Abikebuk/GBFUAPP-client/README.md

-#GBFUAPP - Client
+# GBFUAPP - Client
-GBFUAPP (Granblue Fantasy Utility Application) is a project wanting to bring multiples tools for the game Granblue Fantasy.
+GBFUAPP (Granblue Fantasy Utility Application) is a project wanting to bring multiples tools for the game [Granblue Fantasy](http://game.granbluefantasy.jp/) and improve player "quality of life".
 Client part of the project.
 Check this [link](https://github.com/Abikebuk/GBFUAPP-server) for the server part.
 This version only contains a prototype of a "raid finder".